wambasisamuel/DE_Week09_Wednesday/README.md

 # DE_Week09_Wednesday

-I set up a Kafka cluster comprised of one broker and a Zookeeper using a docker containers running on a DigitalOcean droplet
+I set up a Kafka cluster comprised of one broker and a Zookeeper using a docker container running on a DigitalOcean droplet

 Deployment:
 - Clone the reposiory